Site icon Resolver News

 Going to the Financial Ombudsman

-You can take a disputed claim to the Financial Ombudsman Service eight weeks after first raising the issue with your insurer – or when you receive a deadlock letter (formal notification from your insurer that they cannot resolve your issue).
+You can take a disputed claim to the FOS eight weeks after first raising the issue with your insurer – or when you receive a deadlock letter (formal notification from your insurer that they cannot resolve your issue).

-The complaints that do go to the ombudsman for home insurance have an uphold rate of 33 per cent for contents insurance and 38 per cent for buildings insurance.
+The complaints that do go to the FOS for home insurance have an uphold rate of 33% for contents insurance and 38% for buildings insurance.

-Common reasons you might take your home or contents insurance case to the ombudsman:
+Common reasons you might take your home or contents insurance case to the FOS:

 Exit mobile version